knative/docs/docs/eventing/sources/sinkbinding/_index.md

 is added to this resulting in `"http://mysink.default.svc.cluster.local/extra/path"`.

+This will result in the `K_SINK` environment variable to be set on the `subject` as `"http://mysink.default.svc.cluster.local/extra/path"`.

 <!-- TODO we should have a page to point to describing the ref+uri destinations and the rules we use to resolve those and reuse the page. -->

 ### Using the Subject parameter